Lambton Quay: Sculptures

 The length of Lambton Quay is punctuated by various sculptures.
 A bronze statue of John Plimmer and his dog at Plimmer Steps was voted the most popular public artwork in Wellington in 2013.
-Woman of Words, by Virginia King, a 3.3 metre-high stainless steel statue of author Katherine Mansfield at Midland Park, has words from Mansfield's writing laser-cut into the metal of the work.
+Woman of Words, by Virginia King, a 3.3 metre-high stainless steel statue of author Katherine Mansfield at Midland Park, has words from Mansfield's writings laser-cut into the metal of the work.

 Ruaumoko, at the corner of Lambton Quay and Stout Street, is a sculpture by Ralph Hotere and Mary McFarlane.
 Rūaumoko is the Māori god of earthquakes and volcanoes.
-The sculpture consists of broken columns and a jumble of letters salvaged from the front of the nearby State Fire Insurance Building when it was demolished, and which look like the result of an earthquake.
+The sculpture consists of broken columns and a jumble of letters salvaged from the front of the nearby State Fire Insurance Building when it was demolished, which look like the result of an earthquake.

 Whipping the Wind by Paul Hartigan consists of 200 flashing neon tubes on ten panels around the turret of a building housing the Old Bailey pub at the corner of Lambton Quay and Ballance Street.
 Hartigan's vision was for "a spinning neon merry-go-round concept that mimicked the volatility and unpredictability of weather patterns in Wellington.
 It is an elemental thing".
 The work was created in 1988 as part of a Wellington City Council scheme where developers were allowed to add extra floors to new buildings if they included an artwork.
 Hartigan believes his sculpture is one of the biggest neon works in the world.
 In the 1990s the sculpture was turned off, but in 2007 it was repaired and had its electrical system upgraded.